Ho Yay: My Little Pony: Friendship Is Magic

 Lyra Heartstrings with Sweetie Drops/Bon Bon

 Sweetie Drops/Bon Bon and Lyra Heartstrings, two background mares who appear together in many episodes, are widely assumed to be either best friends or a couple.
+Bon Bon's eyes are emerald and Lyra's eyes are golden, more intense hues of the other's coat, as if to hint each only has eyes for each other.
 Second season episodes include apparently deliberate nods to this phenomenon:

 - Wide shots of the town common early in "Hearts and Hooves Day" feature a number of pony pairs standing around.
 Lyra and Bon Bon are among these pairs, though there's another Bon Bon paired with Shoeshine.